XlinCLab/DGAME/README.md

 ```
 ./install_matlab_plugins.sh
 ```
-The MATLAB toolbox and plugin dependenccies will be installed into a new `matlab` directory within this repo.
+The MATLAB toolbox and plugin dependencies will be installed into a new `matlab` directory within this repo.

 (!)
 Note that if you install or have previously installed these MATLAB dependencies into some location other than `./matlab` within this directory, this must be specified in your DGAME experiment `config.yml` file.